hdbaek/AgendaVoting/README.md

-This folder contains some sources and docuents for a dApp.
+This folder contains sources and documents for a dApp.